elipapa/markdown-cv/cv_eliseo_papa.md

 ### Interests

-Listening avidly to Jazz music.
+Jazz music.
 International relations.
 Semiotics and its implications on mass psychology.
 Buddhism, Zen and oriental philosophies.
 Reading classics of Italian and English literature.
 Travelled by kayak along the major European rivers.
 Rock Climbing.